andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 ## Future Additions

-In the future, the new API may be easily extended to provide other insights such as glyph runs, text direction, etc.
+In the future, the new API may be easily extended to provide other insights such as individual glyph runs, text direction, and so on.